+- 2. Minerals and materials

 - 3. Program-related real estate

 - 4. Forestry

 - 5. Real estate

 - 6. Energy

 - 7. Mitigation marketing

 Each of the Trust's specific non-liquid assets is placed into the category that best fits its most significant and beneficial use.
 It is important to note that each asset may move from one category to another as more information is obtained or as external factors affect its highest and best use.